joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/04/13/crosswords/daily-puzzle-2024-04-14.html

 **Stacks of Cash at Menendez Home Were Not From His Bank, Prosecutors Say**\
 `The senator has said that money found in his house was from his own savings account.
-But prosecutors said that at least $80,000 came “from another person.”`\
+But prosecutors said that at least $80,000 was provided “by another person.”`\
 https://nytimes.com/2024/04/13/nyregion/menendez-cash-bank.html

 **Representing the U.S. and Critiquing It in a Psychedelic Rainbow**\